fasttime/JScrewIt/Features.md

 Minimum feature level, compatible with all supported engines.
 <a name="DOCUMENT"></a>
 ### `DOCUMENT`
-Existence of the global object property document having the string representation "\[object Document\]".
+Existence of the global object document having the string representation "\[object Document\]".

 _Available in Internet Explorer before 11.
 This feature is not available inside web workers._
 <a name="DOMWINDOW"></a>
 ### `DOMWINDOW`
-Existence of the global object property self having the string representation "\[object DOMWindow\]".
+Existence of the global object self having the string representation "\[object DOMWindow\]".

 _Available in Android Browser before 4.4.2+.
 This feature is not available inside web workers._
 <a name="EDGE"></a>